-NEW for 2019
+NEW for 2019-2021

-This year the CFCM board of directors and staff will discuss and then engage a 24-month asset-building, friend-raising, campaign.
-One of CFCM's primary goals is to be self-sustaining, and the primary way to do that is through increasing held-assets through increasing our numbers of component funds.
-The friend-raising campaign will have a goal of between \$7MM-\$10MM.
-CFCM will also find ways to have a more public-facing position in the community so that additional residents will know of our work and the charitable opportunities they, as potential donors, may want to embrace.
-We will do the latter through community projects and grants, in-person and digital marketing, and increased intentional networking.
+Approved at the August 2019 CFCM board meeting to commence in September, the board of directors and staff have engaged in a 24-month asset-building, friend/fund-raising campaign, called "Live Here.
+Give Here."
+One of CFCM's primary goals is to be self-sustaining, and the key way to do that is by increasing held-assets through increasing our numbers of component funds.
+The friend-raising campaign has a financial goal of \$7MM in new assets over the 24-month period ending August 31, 2021.
+CFCM is also finding new ways to have a more public-facing position in the community so that additional residents will know of our work and the charitable opportunities they, as potential donors, may want to embrace.
+One of our most recent successes was being the Gold Sponsor at the well-received January 8, 2020, Columbia Chamber of Commerce Quarterly Membership Breakfast.
+CFCM's presentation was very professional and engaged the audience.
+We intend to reach our "Live Here.
+Give Here" financial goal through community projects and grants, in-person and other forms of marketing, and increased intentional networking by our board of directors and others.